General Dynamics F-111 Aardvark: Historical significance

 The F-111 was the first production variable-geometry wing aircraft.
-Several other types have followed with similar swing-wing configuration, including the Soviet Sukhoi Su-17 "Fitter" (1965), Mikoyan-Gurevich MiG-23 "Flogger" (1967), Tupolev Tu-22M "Backfire" (1969), Sukhoi Su-24 "Fencer" (1970) and Tupolev Tu-160 "Blackjack" (1981); the U.S. Rockwell B-1 Lancer bomber (1974); and the European Panavia Tornado (1974).
+Several other types have followed with similar swing-wing configuration, including the Soviet Sukhoi Su-17 "Fitter" (1965), Mikoyan-Gurevich MiG-23 "Flogger" (1967), Tupolev Tu-22M "Backfire" (1969), Sukhoi Su-24 "Fencer" (1970), and Tupolev Tu-160 "Blackjack" (1981); the US Rockwell B-1 Lancer bomber (1974); and the European Panavia Tornado (1974).
 The Sukhoi Su-24 was very similar to the F-111.
-The U.S. Navy's role intended for the F-111B was instead filled by another variable-geometry design, the Grumman F-14 Tomcat.
+The US Navy's role intended for the F-111B was instead filled by another variable-geometry design, the Grumman F-14 Tomcat.

 Operational history

-U.S. Air Force
+US Air Force

-The first of six initial production F-111s was delivered on 17 July 1967 to fighter squadrons at Nellis Air Force Base.
+The first of six initial-production F-111s was delivered on 17 July 1967 to fighter squadrons at Nellis Air Force Base.
 These aircraft were used for crew training.
-428th Tactical Fighter Squadron achieved initial operational capability on 28 April 1968.
+The 428th Tactical Fighter Squadron achieved initial operational capability on 28 April 1968.

-After early testing, a detachment of six aircraft from the 474th Tactical Fighter Wing (474th TFW Roadrunners) were sent in March 1968 to Southeast Asia for Combat Lancer testing in real combat conditions in the Vietnam War.
-During the deployment, 55 night missions were flown against targets in North Vietnam, but two aircraft had been lost.
-66–0022 was lost on 28 March, and 66-0017 on 30 March.
+After early testing, a detachment of six aircraft from the 474th Tactical Fighter Wing (Roadrunners) were sent in March 1968 to Southeast Asia for Combat Lancer testing in real combat conditions in the Vietnam War.
+During the deployment, 55 night missions were flown against targets in North Vietnam, but two aircraft had been lost; 66–0022 was lost on 28 March, and 66-0017 on 30 March.
 Replacement aircraft left Nellis, but the loss of a third F-111A (66-0024) on 22 April halted F-111A combat operations.
 The squadron returned to the United States in November.
-The cause of the first two losses is unknown as the wreckages were never recovered.
-It turned out that the third loss was traced to a failure of a hydraulic control-valve rod for the horizontal stabilizer which caused the aircraft to pitch up uncontrollably.
+The cause of the first two losses is unknown, as the wreckages were never recovered.
+The third loss was traced to a failure of a hydraulic control-valve rod for the horizontal stabilizer, which caused the aircraft to pitch up uncontrollably.
 Further inspection of the remaining fleet of F-111As revealed 42 aircraft with the same potential failures.
-It is speculated that this failure could also have contributed to the two earlier losses had the failure caused a pitch down while at low altitude.
-It was not until 1971 that 474 TFW was fully operational.
+This failure could also have contributed to the two earlier losses had the failure caused a pitch down while at low altitude.
+The 474 TFW was not fully operational until 1971.

-The word "aardvark" is Afrikaans for "earthpig" and reflects the look of the long nose of the aircraft that might remind one of the nose of the aardvark.
-The name is attributed to F-111A Instructor Pilot Al Mateczun in 1969, as the aircraft had not received an official Air Force name.
+The word aardvark is Afrikaans for "earthpig" and reflects the look of the long nose of the aircraft that might remind one of the nose of the aardvark.
+The origin of the name has been attributed to F-111A Instructor Pilot Al Mateczun in 1969, as the aircraft had not received an official USAF name.